georgexyz19/georgexyz.com/content/posts/gimp-tips.md

 ### Resize Image to a Certain Size

-If you want to resize a scanned plan image file to a certain size such as Arch D (36" x 24"), you can follow those steps.
+If you want to resize a scanned plan image file to a certain size such as Arch D (36" x 24"), you can follow those steps (revised on 10/30/2020).

+1. Select an area on the image and use `Image` > `Crop to Selection` to crop to the selected area.
+2. Choose menu item `Image` > `Scale Image`, and lock the `Width` and `Height` ratio on the dialog box, and enter the width or height to desired width (e.g., 36") or desired height.
+If you enter the width 36" in this step, the height should be less than 24".
-1. Click on menu item `Image` > `Canvas Size` to resize canvas to a larger size (e.g., 36" x 24"), and choose white background and center the image.
+3. Click menu item `Image` > `Canvas Size`, and unlock the ratio.
+Resize the canvas size to the final size such as 36" x 24".
+Also click the `Center` button on the dialog box.
-2. Select an area of image including the borders.
-3. Copy and paste the image pixels onto a new layer.
-4. Choose menu item `Layer` > `Scale Layer` to enlarge the layer to canvas size.
-It seem that setting `Interpolation` to None works better for scanned plans.
-5. Merge down the image layer to the background layer.
+4. The image will have some transparent areas on the top and bottom, or Ton the left and right.
+On the layer panel, add a new layer and choose `Layer Fill Type` value `White`.
+Put this new layer below the existing layer and merge the existing layer down.

-<p class="text-muted">This article will be continuously updated (last update: 8/24/2020). <p>
+<p class="text-muted">This article will be continuously updated (last update: 10/30/2020). <p>